 Applications for project exemption certificates are available through the Kansas Department of Revenue.

-You may be surprised know that your church is required to collect and remit sales tax on fundraising activities if you have more than six per year.
+You may be surprised know that your church is required to collect and remit sales tax on fundraising activities if you have more than one per year.
 According to the Kansas Department of Revenue publication "Kansas Sales Tax and Compensating Use Tax" (publication KS-1510), sales tax is to be collected on:

 If you have questions regarding the sales tax rules, please contact the Kansas Department of Revenue at 785-368-8222.
 You may also obtain information via their website at: www.ksrevenue.org.